SvenVw/fdm/fdm-docs/docs/getting-started/01-prerequisites.md

 Before you begin, ensure you have the following:

 * **PostgreSQL Database:**  `fdm-core` uses a PostgreSQL-compatible database.
-Make sure you have a running PostgreSQL instance and the necessary credentials.
+Make sure you have a running PostgreSQL instance and the necessary credentials and enabled the `PostGIS` extenstion.
-* **Drizzle ORM:** `fdm-core` relies on Drizzle ORM for database interactions.
-Ensure it's installed in your project.
 * **fdm-core installed:** Install `fdm-core` in your project using `pnpm install @svenvw/fdm-core`.
 * **Database Connection:** Configure the database connection in your `.env` file as per the `fdm-core` documentation.